wdi-sf-september-2014/notes/js_control_flow/README.md

 * AND `&&`, OR `||`
 * `>`, `<`, `>=`, `<=`

-### Exercise #1: The Fortune Teller
+### Exercise #1: The Marathon Runner

-  Why pay a fortune teller when you can just program your fortune yourself?

-  - Store the following into variables: number of children, partner's name, geographic location, job title.
-  - Output your fortune to the screen like so: "You will be a X in Y, and married to Z with N kids."
+- Create a prompt that asks the user what their best marathon time was.
+- If their time was between 4 to 5 hours, alert the user that their time was average.
+- if the time was between 2 to 4 hours, alert the user that their time was excellent.
+- If the time was greater than 4 hours, alert the user that they need to speed up!

 ## Conditionals: always use Triple Equal "===" or "!=="
 * Check to see if two values are identical with the "===" strict equality.